INWTlab/rsync/README.md

 ## Why use rsync:

-Rsync is a tool, which is used with Unix systems and allows efficient transferring and synchronizing of files across computer systems.
-It is widely used for makeing backups, copying files or mirroring.
+Rsync is a tool, which is used with Unix systems and allows efficient transferring and synchronizing of files across systems.
+It is widely used for makeing backups, copying files or mirroring them.

 Working with Rsync offers nice benefits, as it is:
   - fast